yangtzeripple/AnySmoke/README.md

 # AnySmoke

-**Segment Any Wildfire Smoke Dataset and Benchmark**
+**AnySmoke: Segment Any Wildfire Smoke Dataset and Benchmark**

 ---

 ## Overview

-**AnySmoke** is the official codebase for our paper _“AnySmoke: Segment Any Wildfire Smoke Dataset and Benchmark”_.
+**AnySmoke** is the official implement for our paper _“AnySmoke: Segment Any Wildfire Smoke Dataset and Benchmark”_.
 It provides:

 - A new wildfire smoke segmentation dataset (**AnySmoke**).
 - Evaluation scripts for state-of-the-art segmentation models on this dataset.